everythingeverywhere/lab-spring-gateway/workshop/content/exercises/03-test-route.md

 To test our very simple Gateway, just run `Application.java`, it should be run on port `8080`.

+> Note: If you don't have any errors in the output and you are having trouble keep executing `spring-boot:run`.
+This is due to lab constraints

 ```execute-1
 mvn spring-boot:run
 ```